Career Development

 Step 1: Expert career coaching and advising

 Dionne Minner is SOM’s full-time career coach and advisor.
-Students may schedule appointments with her for help with their:
+Students may connect with her for help with their:

 • Résumé and cover letter